 Also commonly known as “laughing gas”, inhaled minimal sedation utilizes a mask to administer Nitrous Oxide which promotes a relaxed state.
 This is the primary selection for most patients because as soon as the mask is removed, the effects of the medication wears off.
 This allows patients to drive home immediately following a dental appointment with no drowsiness or altered state.

-IV sedation has the strongest effect of the sedatives used at Mill Dam Dental Care, and it’s used in the most extreme cases.
+IV sedation has the strongest effect of the sedatives used at Mill Dam Dental Care in Virginia Beach , and is used in the most extreme cases.
 When a higher level of pain is anticipated, patients often choose IV sedation, and patients with highest levels of anxiety are often recommended to use IV sedation.
 As its namesake would suggest, IV sedation is administered through an IV and begins working immediately.
 It puts the patient asleep so they are completely unaware during the dental appointment that anything is happening.
 However, after having IV sedation patients cannot drive themselves and must have someone on hand to escort and drive them home.

 What Can You Do Before the Appointment to Ease Your Anxiety?